ERottler/meltimr/README.md

 # Summary

 Climatic changes and anthropogenic modifications of the river network or basin have the potential to fundamentally alter river runoff.
-In the framework of this study, we investigate historic changes in runoff seasonality and runoff timing observed at gauging stations around the world.
+In the framework of this study, we investigate historic changes in runoff seasonality and runoff timing observed at gauging stations all over the world.
 In this regard, we develop the 'Hydro Explorer', an interactive shiny web app, which enables the investigation of more than 7000 time series.
 The available selection of tools inter alia enables the analysis of changes in mean annual cycles, inter- and intra-annual variability, the timing and magnitude of annual maxima and changes in quantile values over time.
 The interactive nature of the developed web app allows a quick comparison of gauges, regions, methods and times frames and makes it possible to assess weaknesses and strenghts of individual analytical tools.

 # Hydro Explorer